kosshi-net/scuep/README.md

 obscure database formats, only dead-simple playlists.

 ### Playlists and startup
-The player must be provided a playlist on startup.
+The player must be provided a playlist on first startup.
 ```
 scuep-media-scanner /path/to/your/music >> ~/new_playlist